1960–61 Silver Hut expedition: The Assault on Makalu

-Mt Makalu is the fifth-highest mountain in the world.
-Hillary had been at near-death on the mountain in 1954 with cerebral and pulmonary edema.
+Makalu is the fifth-highest mountain in the world.
+Hillary had been near-death on the mountain in 1954 with cerebral and pulmonary edema.
 On 4 May at Camp 4 he was unwell and went back to Camp 2 then Base Camp and back to Khumjung; it was the end of his days as a serious climber.
-But while the Silver Hut group were better acclimatized at 19000 ft there was no consistent difference between the two groups at 24300 ft on the Col.
+But while the Silver Hut group was better acclimatized at 19000 ft there was no consistent difference between the two groups at 24300 ft on the Col.

-The first assault on 13 May (Gill, Romanes and Ortenberger) got above camp 6 in gale force winds but had to turn back; they found the altitude "much tougher than they expected."
+The first assault on 13 May (Gill, Romanes and Ortenberger) got above camp 6 in gale-force winds but had to turn back; they found the altitude "much tougher than they expected."

-The second assault team (Mulgrew & Nevison) left Camp 6 on 17 May but Mulgrew had severe chest pain from a pulmonary embolism at 27450 ft. and had a desperate five-day struggle back to camp 5 on the Col where Ward also suffered cerebral edema; Mulgrew had to be carried part-way by a Sherpa (Urkien).
+The second assault team (Mulgrew & Nevison) left Camp 6 on 17 May but Mulgrew had severe chest pain from a pulmonary embolism at 27450 ft. and had a desperate five-day struggle back to Camp 5 on the Col where Ward also suffered cerebral edema; Mulgrew had to be carried part-way by a Sherpa (Urkien).
 He was an appalling sight and it was a miracle he was still alive.
-Doig arranged a helicopter which took Mulgrew with Ward and Ang Temba from the Barun Valley (15000 ft) to Shanta Bhawan Hospitlal in Khatmandu His life had been saved by the efforts of Nevison, Ortenburger and the Sherpas Urkien, Pemba Tharkey, Siku and Pemba Tenzing.
+Doig arranged a helicopter which took Mulgrew with Ward and Ang Temba from the Barun Valley (15000 ft) to Shanta Bhawan Hospital in Kathmandu His life had been saved by the efforts of Nevison, Ortenburger and the Sherpas Urkien, Pemba Tharkey, Siku and Pemba Tenzing.

 A third assault team of Harrison and Ward had been planned.

 In 1955 a French team using oxygen put nine French climbers and a Sherpa on the summit.
 Gill says that while pulmonary infarcts are rare, the French team in 1954 was fitter and used oxygen day and night from Camp 4 (23000 ft); and also that the mountain was very windy: Jean Franco wrote that Makalu Col was "the kingdom of the wind".
 Everest was first climbed without oxygen by Reinhold Messner and Peter Habeler in 1978.

 The Personnel

 Edmund Hillary, Griffith Pugh and fellow climbers Norman Hardie, George Lowe, Peter Mulgrew, Michael Ward, John Harrison (NZ), Leigh Ortenberger (US), Wally Romanes (NZ) and American photographer Barry Bishop.

 Several doctors, most with expertise in respiratory physiology and also mountaineering: John West, Jim Milledge (UK), Sukhamay Lahiri (India), Tom Nevison (US, USAF) and Michael Gill (NZ, medical student).

-Himalayan Adventure Intl Treks can organize Ama Dablam Expedition and Journalist Desmond Doig from the "Calcutta Statesman" who spoke Nepali (having fought with the Gurkhas).
+Himalayan Adventure Intl Treks can organize the Ama Dablam Expedition and Journalist Desmond Doig from the "Calcutta Statesman" who spoke Nepali (having fought with the Gurkhas).

 Sherpas Siku, Dawa Tensing, Mingma Norbu and others.